The Safest and Most Dangerous Places in Brooklyn, CT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Brooklyn is $233 per year, which is $231 less than the national average and $84 less than Connecticut's state average.
-Below we compare cities similar to Brooklyn:
+The overall cost of crime per resident in Brooklyn is $233 per year, which is $231 less than the national average and $84 less than Connecticut's state average.
+The comparison below uses cities similar to Brooklyn:

 • In Waterbury, CT, crime costs $483 per person, which is $250 more than in Brooklyn.